Recent Comments

 UPDATE wordpress.wp_posts SET post_content = REPLACE(post_content, ‘”/files’, ‘”wp-content/uploads/’);

-UPDATE wordpress.wp_posts SET post_content = REPLACE(post_content, ‘”images/’, ‘”wp-content/uploads/images/’);
+UPDATE wordpress.wp_posts SET post_content = REPLACE(post_content, ‘”images/’, ‘”wp-content/uploads/images/’);# fix images in post_excerpt content

 UPDATE wordpress.wp_posts SET post_excerpt = REPLACE(post_excerpt, ‘”files/’, ‘”wp-content/uploads/’);